rpmsoftware/rpm-layout-custom-code/HTML-CSS Examples/Alter Specific Column of Generated Table./README.md

 ![image](https://github.com/rpmsoftware/rpm-layout-custom-code/assets/87500503/4095b148-2159-4ab2-be85-be71209640bc)
 ___

-You can manaully adjust the width of the cell.
-Text can overlap to the cell next to it.
+You can manually adjust the width of the cell.
+Text can overlap into the cell next to it.
 Change a specific column by changing the `nth-child()` value.
 ```
 .parameters td.TableBuilder--table-cell:nth-child(3) .TableCell--input-container{
 width: 60px;